AlmaNavrbjerg/Is_nomnom/README.md

 <img width="197" height="324" alt="image" src="https://github.com/user-attachments/assets/e1c65374-0086-4a19-bd17-7d263140570b" />

-Our E/R model has three main entities: Shop, User, and Review.
-A shop can receive many reviews, and each review belongs to exactly one shop.
-A user can write many reviews, and each review is written by exactly one user.
-The Review entity stores information such as the rating score and review ID.
+Our E/R model has three main entities: Shop, User, and Rating.
+A shop can receive many ratings, and each rating belongs to exactly one shop.
+A user can give many rating, and each rating is given by exactly one user.
+The Rating entity stores information such as the rating score and rating ID.

 ---
 ## Getting Started